Employers

 Employers have a duty to let the SSSC know if they dismiss a social service worker on the grounds of misconduct or if a social service worker has resigned or left their job in circumstances that would otherwise would have led to their dismissal.

-Read our guidance for employers making a fitness to practise referral here.
+Read our guidance for employers making a fitness to practise referral.

 Endorsing an application and employer changes in MySSSC

-We have produced a step-by-step video to guide you through endorsing a registration application and how to see recent employment changes for your staff in your MySSSC account.
+This step-by-step video will guide you through endorsing a registration application and how to see recent employment changes for your staff in your MySSSC account.

 Who should apply to register